 By Oscar Heanue, RotoWire

-Up next, the Timberwolves face off with the Nets on Monday, while the Raptors will matchup with the Thunder that same day.
+Up next, the Wizards will face off with the 76ers on Monday, while the Spurs are set to play against the Trail Blazers on Tuesday.